 Simply put, it works by converting sound into digital packets of information so that it can be transmitted via internet broadband.
-With VoIP, conversations are possible anywhere as long as internet is available.
+With VoIP, conversations are possible anywhere if internet is available.

-7 Benefits of VoIP for SMEs
+7 Benefits of VoIP for Small Business

 It’s easy to set up, manage and maintain

 Traditional phone lines can be difficult to set up and maintain.
 By comparison, VoIP for small business is relatively easy to install, configure and maintain, even without the help of dedicated IT professionals.

 Most VoIP software solutions can make managing your telecoms system much easier, especially when adding new users.
 Web portals also make adding, moving, and changing system configurations simpler and more convenient.

 VoIP for small business allows users to integrate phone hardware and wireless headsets with a wide variety of software systems, such as remote conferencing, file sharing and email.